FAR EAST FLANEUR - DETAILS OF THE JOURNEY

 NOWA NOWA TO ORBOST - WITH EVERYONE’S FAVOURITE GEOMORPHOLOGIST - ERIC SJERP

-$25 FOR THE RIDE (BYO BIKE) - EXTRA FEES FOR PUSH BIKE OR E-BIKE.
-YOU CAN BOOK IN FOR A DINNER AT ORBOST.
-THEN PLAN TO CAMP AT CORRINGLE.
+$25 FOR THE RIDE (BYO BIKE) - EXTRA FEES FOR PUSH BIKE OR E-BIKE HIRE.
+BOOK HERE

 Travel slowly enough to notice.
 Join us for a gentle journey along the East Gippsland Rail Trail, riding from Nowa Nowa to Orbost through forests, river country and open skies.